Zell am See ski resort offers beautiful lakeside views. Go skiing in Zell am See to enjoy high-altitude slopes on the glacier.

 Zell am See is a beautiful lakeside ski resort that combines family facilities with lively nightlife and a skiable glacier.
 The skiing in Zell am See is mostly suited for beginner and intermediate level skiers.
 There are a few challenging black runs for advanced skiers.
 On a powder day, there are good off-piste opportunities too, but it's mostly tree skiing.

-The winter 2019/20 season marks the opening of two large new lift projects, K-onnection and zellamseeXpress.
-These transform the resort's skiing into one of the most diverse ski areas in Austria.
-Enjoy 408km of pistes and 121 lift facilities spanning three resorts, all of which can be accessed by the Ski Alpin card.
+The winter 2019/20 season marked the opening of two large new lift projects, K-onnection and zellamseeXpress.
+These transformed the ski resort's skiing into one of the most diverse ski areas in Austria.
+Enjoy 408km of pistes and 121 lift facilities spanning three ski resorts, all of which can be accessed by the Ski Alpin card.

 Resort Altitude: 757m

 Red Runs: 55km

 "Zell am see is a good resort with few queues and good connections.
 Fine for intermediates but more advanced skiers will need to use Kaprun and Saalbach to get a full weeks skiing in."